Hexagon/thinker-fts/README.md

 Factor to weight when an expression match a word directly resp. partially

-#### allExpressionFactor
+#### eachPartialExpressionFactor

-Factor which is applied to a documents total weight when all expressions give a match, partially or directly does not matter.
+Factor which is applied to a documents total weight when a expressions give a partial match.
+If the query consist of three expressions that all match partially this factor will be applied three times.

-#### allDirectExpressionFactor
+#### eachDirectExpressionFactor

-Factor which is applied to a documents total weight when all expressions give a direct/exact match.
-Both this and the above should be set fairly high to ensure documents with good matches get close to top in the result set.
+Same as above, but with direct hits.

 #### fields